... the fun part of Medical Device Process Validation!

 A complete and more comprehensive guide to designing an experiment can be found here.

-While a heat-sealing process is manageable in terms of the number of cases to test, a more complicated process like injection molding, where the number of input factors can easily go into hundreds, it is far more difficult to characterize a process like this.
+While a heat-sealing process is manageable regarding the number of cases to test, a more complicated process like injection molding, where the number of input factors can easily go into hundreds, it is far more difficult to characterize the process like this.

-Even though Minitab helps you analyzing the design, you might still be asking, "What values do I choose for all those 0s and 1s?"
+Even though Minitab helps you analyze the design, you might still be asking, "What values do I choose for all those 0s and 1s?"

 Well, that is a good question.